 The following are the similarities and differences between a book and an ebook with reflowable text:

-What is a book?
-A book is a physical book that has the text, images, etc., printed on paper.
-The pages are bound together, and the book has either a hardcover, or soft cover (paperback).
+What is a print book?
+A print book is a physical book that has the text, images, etc., printed on paper.
+The pages are bound together, and the book has either a hardcover or softcover (paperback).

 What is an ebook?
 An ebook is a digital or electronic book that is formatted into a file that can be read on an e-reader device or app.